Mohamed-Ahmed-Ali/Exploratory-Data-Analysis-Prosper-Loan-Data/README.md

 ### What is the structure of your dataset?

 The dataset has 113,937 loans with 81 variables on each loan.
 I will be interested in a subset of those variables.
-The dataset contains 84853 loans with 28 features including  ListingCreationDate, LoanOriginalAmount, LoanStatus, ListingCategory (numeric), BorrowerState, BorrowerAPR, BorrowerRate,StatedMonthlyIncome, ProsperRating (Alpha), ProsperScore, LoanMonthsSinceOrigination, Occupation, Term, EmploymentStatus , TotalInquiries, DebtToIncomeRatio, MonthlyLoanPayment , TotalTrades, Investors, IsBorrowerHomeowner, CreditScoreRangeLower, AvailableBankcardCredit, IncomeRange and others.
+The dataset contains 84853 loans with 28 features including  ListingCreationDate, LoanOriginalAmount, LoanStatus, ListingCategory (numeric), BorrowerState, BorrowerAPR, BorrowerRate, StatedMonthlyIncome, ProsperRating (Alpha), ProsperScore, LoanMonthsSinceOrigination, Occupation, Term, EmploymentStatus , TotalInquiries, DebtToIncomeRatio, MonthlyLoanPayment, TotalTrades, Investors, IsBorrowerHomeowner, CreditScoreRangeLower, AvailableBankcardCredit, IncomeRange and others.
 Variables are loan information and borrower information.

 ### What is/are the main feature(s) of interest in your dataset?